 Letters of Recommendation

-Rather than feel guilty about asking, you should do your utmost to make this job easy and pleasant for your faculty members.
-Here are some tips:
+You should do your utmost to make this job easy and pleasant for your faculty members.

 - Think carefully about which faculty members to ask for letters.
 Generally, you want faculty who think highly of your work, know you well, and are in a field of study related to your application.